hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   Create a named buffer of a given size

-* letbuf <buf_id> data_for_buffer
+* letbuf <buf_id> var_or_bufdata

   Create a buffer and fill it with specified data.
 The data specified could be

+  * a int or string or buf variable

+  * a int value prefixed with $

-  * a textual string till end of line.
-This can even include space in between.
+  * a textual string enclosed within double quotes.
+This can include space in between or at ends.

-    * if you want white space(s) at begin or end of the textual string, you need to use the hex string option mentioned next.

   * a hex string till end of line (identified by having 0x at begining of the data)

-  * special data markers
+  * special data markers, prefixed with __

     * __TIME__STAMP__